iamarkadyt/aacli/README.md

 # Project goals

-This project was born from an effort to figure out a _simple_ yet _reasonably secure_ way of _programmatic_ AND _web-based_ authentication into AWS environments.
+This project was born from an effort to figure out a _simple_ yet _reasonably secure_ way of _programmatic_ authentication into AWS environments _with MFA support_.

 The regular approach taken by many software companies is either:

 - Using expensive SSO solutions (3rd party single sign-on SaaS platforms) and writing custom CLI toolkits for integrating with said platforms for programmatic AWS access (early and unnecessary complexity,  financial and development time costs).
-- Or just using plain permanent AWS IAM user credentials (terribly insecure).
+- Or not using any MFA at all and just using plain permanent AWS IAM user credentials (terribly insecure).

-This project aims to provide a secure and efficient middle-ground alternative to both options.
+This project aims to provide a secure and efficient middle-ground alternative to both of these options.

 # Secure AWS authentication model